eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 to receive any information about the use of the EAA.
 The terms and conditions of issuing EAAs and related services are subject to sectoral rules.
+[**What protections will be in place to prevent a TSP issuing EAAs that appear the same/similar to a QEAA e.g. a fake driving license with all the same attributes as a real driving license?
+While the relying party should be able to check the issuing source is legitimate, in the early days of eIDAS 2.0 rollout, this faking approach will be a major attack vector.
+Tricky one to solve I know.**]

 ### 3.8 QES Remote Creation Service Providers